Zvonimir Boban: Post-playing career

 Boban officially retired from football in 2002 after receiving little pitch time at Celta Vigo.
 On 7 October 2002, Boban organised and played in a farewell testimonial, with Croatia's 1998 World Cup team supported by tennis star Goran Ivanišević matching up against a World XI featuring such stars as Rivaldo, Marco van Basten and Lothar Matthäus.

 Since retiring from football, Boban, always known to be a literary man, completed his history degree at the University of Zagreb.
 He graduated from the Faculty of Humanities and Social Sciences, University of Zagreb in 2004, with a thesis named "Christianity in the Roman Empire".

-He also started a career in sports journalism, being the administration president for the Croatian daily sports newspaper Sportske novosti, a co-commentator during live broadcasts of the Croatian national team's away matches on the country's commercially-funded national TV station RTL Televizija as well as a commentator for SKY Italia and columnist for La Gazzetta dello Sport.
+He also started a career in sports journalism, being the administration president for the Croatian daily sports newspaper Sportske novosti, a co-commentator during live broadcasts of the Croatia national team's away matches on the country's commercially-funded national TV station RTL Televizija as well as a commentator for SKY Italia and columnist for La Gazzetta dello Sport.
 As a commentator, Boban has become known as frank and outspoken.
 Boban also owns a restaurant in Zagreb, called "Boban".

 Boban has always maintained that he would never become a coach.